shivanisorte/100-days-of-code/log.md

 ### Day 6: December 4, 2020

-**Today's Progress**: Learnt how to create a server read and write into a file asynchronously and synchronously
+**Today's Progress**: Learnt how to read and write into a file asynchronously and synchronously and how to create a server

 **Thoughts**: Felt like I made some real progress today.